heavywater/chef-newrelic/README.md

 A New Relic license key.

-Supports Ubuntu, Debian, CentOS and RedHat.
+Supports Ubuntu, Debian, CentOS, RedHat, and Fedora.

 See additional [compatibility and requirements](http://newrelic.com/docs/server/new-relic-for-server-monitoring#requirements).